 Be prepared to pull out your wallet

-Splitting the bill was extremely uncommon, and the woman on the date was not expected to pay for any portion of the date — not even after dinner drinks or dessert.
-While this has been considered normal and still is by many, Korean dating culture has begun to shift to a new, more modern paradigm.
+Splitting the bill was extremely uncommon, and the woman on the date was not expected to pay for any portion of the date — not even after dinner, drinks, or dessert.
+While this has been considered normal and still is by many, Korean dating culture has begun to shift to a more modern paradigm in contemporary Korea.

-The man is still expected to pay for dinner, but if she’d like to, the woman on the date might pay for after dinner soju or ice cream.
+The man is still expected to pay for dinner, but if she’d like to, the woman on the date might pay for after-dinner soju or ice cream.
 The couple would then take turns paying for each stop of the evening.

-The moral of the story is assume that you’ll need to pay, but don’t keep your new girlfriend or date from paying if she’s like to pick up the tab for dessert or coffee.
+In short, it’s safe to assume that you’ll need to pay, but don’t keep your new girlfriend or date from paying if she’s like to pick up the tab for dessert or coffee.
 If that happens, then you’d pick up the next check.
 If she doesn’t offer, assume that if you’d like to continue this relationship you’ll need to pay for everything the two of you do socially.

 Korean women are good at dating

-Before you consider approaching a Korean girl, be warned!
+Before you consider approaching a cute Korean woman, be warned!
 If she sets her sights on you, you’re going nowhere.
-Enjoy it — they call it ‘Korean Fever’ for a reason, and you’ll catch that fever soon enough.
+Enjoy it — they call it “Korean Fever” for a reason, and you’ll catch that fever soon enough.

-When you take your Korean girlfriend to a fancy dinner or buy her a lavish gift, she will photograph it and post it to every social media platform and instant messaging platform that she uses so that her friends can see it instantly.
+When you take your Korean girlfriend to a fancy dinner or buy her a lavish gift, she will take photos of it and post them online and on every instant messaging platform.
+In this way, her friends that follow her can see it instantly.
 Get used to being on a chat app to keep her attention!

 While social media can be great because it lets you keep in touch with friends from afar and stay connected to your social circle, it can also cause a lot of pressure and anxiety for both the girl and the guy in the relationship.

 Similarly, you’ll feel the need to blow your girlfriend away with the gifts and dates you plan so you give her something to really be excited about.
 While it sounds exhausting, this also means a lot of fun!

 You’ll be enjoying beautiful restaurants and making your new girlfriend happy with beautiful gifts.
-You also always have the ability to remind your girlfriend that social media only highlights the absolute best from her friends’ lives and not their bad days.
+You can also remind your girlfriend that social media only highlights the best from her friends’ lives and not their bad days.